Seven Sisters (Moscow): Triumph Palace, Moscow, 2003

-The high-profile Triumph Palace tower in north-western Moscow (3, Chapayevsky Lane), completed in December, 2003, attempts to imitate the vysotki, and actually exceeds the University building in structural height.
+The high-profile Triumph Palace tower in north-western Moscow (3, Chapayevsky Lane), completed in December 2003, attempts to imitate the vysotki, and actually exceeds the university building in structural height.
 It is criticized for being placed deeply inside a residential mid-rise area, away from major avenues and squares, where it could be an important visual anchor.
-A close inspection reveals that this white-red tower has little in common with Stalinist style, except for sheer size and layered tower outline.
+A close inspection reveals that this white and red tower has little in common with Stalinist style, except for sheer size and layered tower outline.
 It competes for the 'Eighth Vysotka' title with an earlier Edelweiss Tower in western Moscow.
 Construction began in 2001.
-The 57-story building, containing about 1,000 luxury apartments, was topped out on December 20, 2003, and, at the time, was Europe's tallest building at 264.1 metres or 867 feet.
+The 57-story building, containing about 1,000 luxury apartments, was topped out on December 20, 2003, and, at the time, was Europe's tallest building at 264.1 meters or 867 feet.

 Triumph Astana, 2006

 The Triumph Tower of Astana is a 142 m, 39-story residential building in the Kazakhstan capital that was completed in 2006.
-Modeled after 1950s Soviet high-rise buildings, the complex includes home cinema, restaurants, a center of children’s development, and a shopping center.
+Modeled after 1950s Soviet high-rise buildings, the complex includes a cinema, restaurants, a center of children's development, and a shopping center.